stowersinstitute/LIBPB-1390-Image3C/18cy1323_morphoclust/Readme.md

  1. Acquire data at the highest possible magnification ensuring compensation controls are collected and the camera is not saturated.
  2. Perform color compensation in IDEAS and apply to an example data file when opening it in IDEAS for analysis.
  3. Generate features that capture elements of size, shape, texture and intensity for any channels/dyes of interest.

+ #### *Important: For texture features, use a mask that encompasses the whole cell.
+For shape features, use a mask that captures the shape of the signal, e.g. morphology for flourescence or adaptive erode for BF.*

  4. Export feature values as FCS.
 Be sure to have daf files that correspond exactly to the events exported to the FCS format (i.e. don't export a subset of cells as fcs unless you also create a new cif file that matches).
 This will become important later when analyzing and merging in new paramters in FCS Express.

 ## FCS file pre-processing for clustering

- 1. Install R version 3.4.X and R studio (newest version).
+ 1. Install R version 3.5.X and R studio (newest version).

+ #### *If on site at SIMR, run using R studio on a linux computational server.*

  2. Install the following R packages: flowCore, flowStats, ggcyto, ggridges, stringr, Hmisc, caret, pheatmap, reshape2, data.table, RColorBrewer, edgeR, plyr, ggplot2, pastecs, igraph.
  3. Create R studio project in a folder containing fcs files exported from IDEAS.
  4. Open the script called "processFcsFiles.R" and run line by line.